Radiator Replacement Cost

 If you're having repairs or maintenance done, this is an ideal time for upgrades.
 It may be worth upgrading your boiler, radiator or installing a new smart thermostat.

-Although replacing a radiator can be done as a DIY job, there are many advantages to choosing a professional plumber to carry out the job for you.
+Although replacing a radiator can be done as a DIY job, most people choose to hire a plumber or heating engineer to do this for them.

-A professional plumber will have all the right skills and will be trained correctly on the best practices of the job.
+A plumber or heating engineer will have all the right skills and will be trained correctly on the best practices of the job.
 They will also usually have many years of experience.

-Before choosing a plumber, you should consider the following checklist to help hire the person for the job.
+Before choosing someone for this job, you should consider the following checklist to help hire the person for the job.

 Below is a list of things that you should consider before hiring a professional to fix any problems with your radiator.